 For example, corneal transplantation may be used for patients who have a severe scarring from corneal diseases like herpes simplex or keratoconus.
 Replacing the cloudy cornea with clear corneal tissue from an organ donor can restore vision in these cases.

 In such cases, our highly trained experts will do a partial thickness corneal transplant called DMEK (stands for Descemet’s Membrane endothelial keratoplasty), which can achieve excellent visual outcomes.
 In fact, Dr. Geoffrey Hill was the first cornea specialist in the St. Louis area performing the DMEK technique regularly in private practice.
-Speak with him or another member of our staff to learn more about which type of corneal transplant is right for you.
+Contact us to learn more about which type of corneal transplant is right for you.